Chris Cornell's Cause of Death: Suicide by Hanging

 At 12:05 a.m., police found the Soundgarden singer unresponsive with a band around his neck inside his hotel room at the MGM Grand Hotel in Detroit.
 Cornell, 52, was pronounced dead on the scene.

 A preliminary autopsy was conducted later that morning.
 On Thursday afternoon, the Wayne County Medical Examiner's Office issued a statement to E!
-News, saying, "The cause of death has been determined as hanging by suicide.
+News, saying, "The cause of death has been determined as suicide by hanging.
 A full autopsy report has not yet been completed."

 The medical examiner's office added, "There is no additional information at this time."